Central role for Strathclyde Physics in new initiatives

 The Department of Physics at Strathclyde has had significant success in attracting funding as part of the EPSRC Quantum Technology Hubs.
 The four funded hubs are consortia funded for a five-year initial period in a scheme totalling £120M.
 They involve 17 UK universities and more than 130 companies in all.

-Strathclyde, via the Physics Department’s Optics Division and the Institute of Photonics, is the only institution in the UK to be represented in all four hubs.
+Strathclyde, via the Physics Department’s Optics Division and the Institute of Photonics, the only University involved in both phases of the four UK Quantum Hubs, demonstrating the breadth and quality of our expertise.
 The details of the University’s involvement are as follows:

 Sensing & metrology

 Experimental Quantum Optics & Photonics group members Paul Griffin, Erling Riis and Aidan Arnold, along with Institute of Photonics' Jennifer Hastie and Alan Kemp were awarded £4.7 million to develop next-generation quantum technology devices as part of a University of Birmingham-led Quantum Technology Hub on Quantum Sensing & Metrology.

 The Strathclyde physics scientists will contribute to work packages on compact atomic clocks, magnetometers, rotation sensors (EQOP) and custom semiconductor disk lasrers with very narrow linewidths (IoP).

 CNQO member John Jeffers was awarded £0.6 million as part of the University of York-led Hub in Quantum Communications.
 He will concentrate on the work package focused on next generation quantum communications and will develop schemes for quantum digital signatures and quantum aplifiers.